Determining Alimony in New Jersey

 Receiving Alimony Payments

 If a person files a pendente lite application, they may be able to receive alimony payments before a final divorce decree is issued and before the proceedings have been completed.
 However, in other cases, a party may be barred from receiving alimony if they remarry, or if they cohabitate with another person in a marital type relationship.
-This all plays a role in determining alimony in New Jersey for couples who are legally dissolving their marriage.
+This all plays a role in determining alimony for couples in New Jersey who are legally dissolving their marriage.

 An Attorney Could Ensure Your New Jersey Alimony is Determined Fairly